V-Sekai/world/01_peer_platforms.md

    - **Vision**: Roblox aims to empower people to create immersive experiences, reimagining how people collaborate creatively and socially [corp.roblox.com](https://corp.roblox.com/).
    - **Community**: Launched in 2007, Roblox boasts 64 million monthly players and around 178 million accounts, positioning itself as an ‘Imagination Platform’ [explained-what-is-roblox](https://www.webwise.ie/parents/explainers/explained-what-is-roblox/#:~:text=Roblox%20advertises%20itself%20as%20an,million%20accounts%20on%20the%20platform).

+9. **Meta Horizon Worlds**

+   - **Description**: [Meta Horizon](https://en.wikipedia.org/wiki/Horizon_Worlds#:~:text=Meta%20Horizon%20is%20a%20virtual,Platforms%2C%20formerly%20known%20as%20Facebook) is a virtual reality platform enabling users to create, explore, and socialize in various virtual worlds.
+It offers profile and avatar customization to match user preferences and identities.
+   - **Collaborative Platform**: It's known for its collaborative capabilities in VR, offering virtual realities and multiplayer games.
+More about this can be found on their [official website](https://horizon.meta.com/#:~:text=Explore%20Meta%20Horizon%20on%20Meta,that%20will%20bring%20your%20wildest).
+   - **Components**: The platform includes Meta Horizon Worlds, Meta Horizon Workrooms, and Meta Horizon Home, each serving different purposes like social VR experiences and virtual workrooms.
+More about this can be found on their [help page](https://www.meta.com/help/quest/articles/in-vr-experiences/social-features-and-sharing/what-is-horizon/#:~:text=Meta%20Horizon%20includes%20destinations%20like,currently%20available%20in%20select%20countries).
+   - **Meta Accounts**: In 2022, Meta introduced a new system for VR headset login that doesn't require a Facebook account, further integrating users into the Meta Horizon ecosystem.
+More about this can be found on their [news page](https://about.fb.com/news/2022/07/meta-accounts-and-horizon-profiles-for-vr/#:~:text=July%207%2C%202022%20Takeaways%20In,your%20social%20profile%20in%20VR).

-9. **Overte**
+10. **Overte**

     - **Architecture**: Overte provides a comprehensive VR experience through its interface and domain server, enabling users to explore VR worlds, socialize, and participate in events [docs.overte.org](https://docs.overte.org/en/latest/explore/get-started/architecture.html).
     - **Open Source Nature**: As an open-source virtual world and social VR software, it supports both VR and desktop experiences, allowing users to create and host their own virtual worlds [overte](https://overte.org/#:~:text=About%20,VR%20events%2C%20and%20much%20more) [docs.overte.org/en/latest](https://docs.overte.org/en/latest/#:~:text=Overte%20is%20open,in%20social).
     - **Community and Creativity**: It fosters a community-focused environment where users can create, explore, and interact in various virtual worlds, emphasizing immersive and interactive experiences [docs.overte.org](https://docs.overte.org/en/latest/explore.html#:~:text=Explore,interactive%20experience%20with%20realistic).

-10. **Second Life**
+11. **Second Life**

     - **Overview**: Second Life is an online multimedia platform that allows users to create avatars for interacting with others and user-created content within a virtual world [Wikipedia: Second Life](https://en.wikipedia.org/wiki/Second_Life#:~:text=,user%20online%20virtual%20world).
     - **Characteristics**: It is a free 3D virtual world and metaverse where users can create, connect, and communicate using voice and text, hosting a rich array of user-generated content [secondlife.com](https://secondlife.com/#:~:text=Second%20Life%20is%20a%20free,world%20using%20voice%20and%20text).